aliceqin12/batch-python-paas-cloud-service-pool/README.md

 •	The storage account key

-Replace below properties in file python_tutorial_client.py with your actual value:
+Replace the following properties in file python_tutorial_client.py with your actual values:

 `_BATCH_ACCOUNT_NAME = ''`